jappeace/Slick2DRPG/README.md

 * Implement a proper MVC pattern, these kind of games are made for that, besides the current 'entities (which are models I supose)' can now draw anything they want
 * Replace python with groovy (better integration, while the scripting is very similiar)

+# DONE
+* -pathfinding was a real bitch-
+* -declaring pokemon and their moves-